stenzek/duckstation/README.md

  - Currently only .bin/.cue disc image formats are supported.
 Additional formats are planned
  - Direct booting of homebrew executables
  - Digital and analog controllers for input (rumble is forwarded to host)
+ - Qt and SDL frontends for desktop
+ - Qt frontend has graphical configuration, and controller binding
+ - Automatic content scanning - game titles/regions are provided by redump.org

 ## System Requirements
  - A CPU faster than a potato.